dotnet/machinelearning/docs/code/MlNetCookBook.md

 var reader = new TextLoader(mlContext, new TextLoader.Arguments
 {
     Column = new[] {
-        // We read the first 11 values as a single float vector. new TextLoader.Column("SepalLength", DataKind.R4, 0),
+        new TextLoader.Column("SepalLength", DataKind.R4, 0),
         new TextLoader.Column("SepalWidth", DataKind.R4, 1),
         new TextLoader.Column("PetalLength", DataKind.R4, 2),